HaoyueCHEN/Web-Site-Collection-/README.md

 meteor

-### Remember run to make sure that we could use facebook account to log in
+### Remember run this command to make sure that we could use facebook account to log in

 meteor add accounts-facebook